nfdi4cat/voc4cat/README.md

 > **The first collection of terms has just been made public (June-2023)**.
 > **We will add more content in the coming weeks and month.**

-The vocabulary has been created and maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative and follow our [Voc4Cat Guidelines](https://doi.org/10.5281/zenodo.7669183).
+The vocabulary has been created and maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative and follows our [Voc4Cat Guidelines](https://doi.org/10.5281/zenodo.7669183).

 This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template).
 It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like gh-actions, pull requests etc. to reduce the maintenance workload for contributors and editors.